Abyssinian War Medal

+ended in victory for the British, who captured the Ethiopian capital and freed all the prisoners.

 Description

 The medal is silver and 1.25 in in diameter.
 It was designed by Joseph and Alfred Wyon, and struck at the Royal Mint.
-The medal is unique in that the recipient's name and unit were embossed on the reverse.
+Each medal was unique in that the recipient's name and unit were embossed on the reverse.
 This feature required that the dies for the reverse had a removable centre, so each recipient's name and unit could be impressed, with each medal minted individually.
-However, most medals awarded to Indian troops had impressed naming.
+Most medals awarded to Indian troops had impressed naming.

-The obverse bears the left facing effigy of a diademed Queen Victoria.
-Around the edge is a stylised border with indentions, between the indentions are the letters ABYSSINIA.
+The obverse bears the left-facing effigy of Queen Victoria wearing a diadem.
+Around the edge is a stylised border with indentions; between the indentions are the letters ABYSSINIA.
 The bust is similar to that on the New Zealand War Medal issued in the same year.

 The reverse has a blank central space for the recipient's name and unit, surrounded by a laurel wreath.

 The medal is held by a ring suspension attached to a crown surmounting the medal.
 The medal is borne upon a crimson ribbon 1.5 in wide, with white borders.